-I love this book.
+These crunchy chocolate chip cookies are from Rosie’s Bakery Cookie Book, which I love.
 The recipes are great and Judy Rosenberg does an amazing job of explaining semi-complicated things.
 However, she does use some crazy measurements and this crunchy chocolate chip cookie recipe is case in point.
 Half an egg yolk?
+Whatever works, right?

 I found the original recipe, reprinted with permission, HERE.
 It’s the Fresh Direct site and it might ask you for your zip code.

 End result.
 Very good!
 Thickish, but with some crunch.
 My only advice is if you cook the cookies at 400 degrees, to check the cookies at 10 minutes.
 If you know your oven runs hot, use 375 degrees.
 My oven runs true (as the pros say) and my cookies were done 10 minutes at 400 F. Also ¾ cup of chocolate chips?
 Is that some kind of a joke?
 Increase them!
 Toasted walnuts are optional, but I added them and they were delicious.

 Update: Since posting this I’ve added gram weights for accuracy.
 The cookies are fairly small.
 You can make them larger, but they might not bake up quite as crunchy.
 I’ve found that they brown more evenly when baked in a convection oven, but if you bake them by convection definitely turn the heat down to 375.